 According to the Harvard Business Review, there are three things you must know about someone in order to manage them well: their strengths, how to trigger those strengths, and their learning style.

 Personal insight and positive relationships with the people you manage will enable you to get the most from your team.
 You’ll be able to create space for everyone to contribute confidently and do their best work.

-Getting really clear on the team culture you want to cultivate and communicating that to your team is very powerful if you then uphold.
+Getting really clear on the team culture you want to cultivate and communicating that to your team is very powerful if you then uphold that culture.

 The company’s broader values will feed into this, but becoming a manager gives you a powerful opportunity to set the culture of your team.

 How do you want the working environment to feel for your team?
-Write it all out and then be sure that your behavior is aligned with it.
+Write it all out and then be sure that your behaviour is aligned with it.

 Be an example of the culture that you want to create.

 If you want transparency?
 Be transparent.